igorpejic/site/content/posts/programmer_job_last_call.md

 According to a [Stack Overflow Podcast](https://the-stack-overflow-podcast.simplecast.com/episodes/develop-software-with-ai-prompt-engineering-code-generation/transcript/), "AI-native coders" - individuals with no prior programming knowledge or experience - are now able to ship products within a week.
 One such developer mentions, _"I was able to ship product in both Python and JavaScript within a week, because ChatGPT or any other AI tooling helped me write the rest of the code."_

-#### Implications for Traditional Programming Roles

-This trend poses a significant threat to traditional programming roles:

-1. Creation of functional software with minimal technical understanding
-2. Risk of deep programming knowledge becoming obsolete
-3. Potential devaluation of many programming skills
-4. Threat to job security for a large portion of the programming workforce

-Traditional programmers must now focus on developing skills that AI can't easily replicate, such as complex problem-solving and creative thinking.

 ### The Decline of Traditional Tools and rise of AI-powered tools